ittutu/CITP/README.md

-# CITP (Constructor-based Interactive Theorem Prover)
+# Constructor-based Interactive Theorem Prover (CITP)

-Constructor-based Interactive Theorem Prover (CITP) is a tool for proving properties of software systems specified using a form of order-sorted algebra with transition rules.
+CITP is a tool for proving properties of software systems specified using a form of order-sorted algebra with transition rules.
 In other words, the models are oriented graphs or transition systems endowed with an order-sorted algebraic structure.
 Moreover, some of the operations used, namely those that are regarded as constructors – and which are used to ‘build’ states – need to be monotonic, meaning that they preserve the transitions.